 On my days out in the city, when I get to observe people in public spaces such as restaurants, parks, and trains, I tend to think that we have developed a collective addiction to technology.
 I myself find it hard to go through a day without going online to see my Facebook feed or to read the news from across the globe.
 There is no denying that technology has contributed to the quality of life we lead nowadays.
 Just think about the knowledge in store for us online.
 At no other point in time was knowledge so accessible as it is nowadays.
 Keeping in touch with my relatives in Australia is much easier now that I have Skype and do not have to nervously watch on the clock while talking to them over the phone, so as not to get a high phone bill.
 However, while technology appears to have connected people worldwide, I feel it is because of technology that we have become so alienated from one another.
 The essence of Friday nights out has become more about taking perfect pictures which will generate a lot of likes, hearts, comments, and whatnots, than about showing a genuine interest in your friends’ lives and listening to them talk about their week.
 Not that long ago, we wrote about the 11 least technologically advanced countries in the world.
-This time, however, we are determined to create the list of most technologically advanced countries in the world in 2017.
+This time, however, we are determined to create the list of most technologically advanced countries in the world.

 It takes more than just a developed economy for a country to be able to compete in the global market of power successfully.
 Apart from positive economic indicators, military strength and technological advances are of great significance for a country to be considered powerful and these are greatly affected by the level of economic development of a country.
 The most powerful country in the world in 2017 in terms of economy is the USA, as it has the highest nominal GDP in the world, $19,417.144.
 USA had the highest nominal GDP in the world the year before, securing it the title of the most powerful country in the world in 2016.
 Given such strong economy, it is natural that its military will also be among the most powerful in the world.
 According to the Global Fire Power, USA is the most powerful country in the world by military.
 Russia has the second most powerful military in the world, while China comes third in this aspect.
 In our article on 11 most technologically advanced militaries in the world, we established that the US also has the most technologically advanced military in the world.
 However, these are not the only lists where the mighty USA comes first.